Universal Finite-State and Self-Stabilizing Computation in Anonymous Dynamic Networks: Universal Finite-State Computation

 From now on, when no confusion may arise, the term ``generalized'' will often be omitted.

-\myskip \mypar{Collective trees.} Since our algorithm allows agents to skip updating their states, it follows that they are no longer constructing views of the history tree of the network as defined in \cref{s:2}.
-Nonetheless, it is useful to define a structure that may act as a global reference incorporating all the (generalized) views that the agents are constructing.
+\myskip \mypar{Collective trees.} Since our algorithm allows agents to skip updating their states, it follows that they are no longer constructing vistas of the history tree of the network as defined in \cref{s:2}.
+Nonetheless, it is useful to define a structure that may act as a global reference incorporating all the (generalized) vistas that the agents are constructing.

-The \emph{collective tree} at round~$t$, denoted as $\mathcal H_t$, is the structure obtained by match-and-merging together all the views constructed by the agents in a network up to round~$t$.
-Of course, $\mathcal H_t$ depends on the local algorithm being executed by the agents, which affects the way they construct their views.
+The \emph{collective tree} at round~$t$, denoted by $\mathcal H_t$, is the structure obtained by match-and-merging together all the vistas constructed by the agents in a network up to the end of round~$t$.
+Of course, $\mathcal H_t$ depends on the local algorithm being executed by the agents, which affects the way they construct their vistas.
 For example, under the standard stabilizing algorithm outlined in \cref{s:2}, the collective tree $\mathcal H_t$ is simply the history tree of the network truncated at level $L_t$.
-Under the finite-state algorithm that we are going to describe in this section, $\mathcal H_t$ is constructed from generalized views, and may have little in common with the history tree.
+Under the finite-state algorithm that we are going to describe in this section, $\mathcal H_t$ is constructed from generalized vistas, and may have little in common with the history tree.

+We say that the collective tree \emph{acquires} a node $v$ at round~$t$ if $v$ is in $\mathcal H_{t}$ but not in $\mathcal H_{t-1}$.
+Similarly, the vista of an agent $p$ \emph{acquires} a node $v$ at round~$t$ if the vista of $p$ contains $v$ at round~$t$ but not at round~$t-1$.

+The \emph{anonymity} $\mathbf a(v)$, where $v$ is a node in the collective tree, is defined as the total number of agents whose vista at some round has $v$ as the bottom node.

+Observe that in generalized vistas and collective trees the notion of level is not well defined; we will in part restore this concept later through the definition of counting intervals.

-\myskip \mypar{Exposed pairs.} Another feature of our finite-state algorithm is the following: Even if an agent updates its state in a given round, it may still choose to selectively discard some incoming messages from certain neighbors.
-However, there is a caveat: The algorithm guarantees that, if two agents send each other messages for a round, either both agents discard each other's messages or neither does.
+\myskip \mypar{Exposed pairs.} Another feature of our finite-state algorithm is the following.
+Recall that even if an agent updates its state in a given round, it may still choose to selectively discard some incoming messages from certain neighbors.
+However, there is a caveat: the algorithm guarantees that, if two agents send each other messages during a round, either both agents discard each other's messages or neither does.
+Thus, we make the following assumption.

+\begin{assumption} If an agent $p$ sends $k$ (identical) messages to another agent $q$ at round~$t$, then $q$ also sends $k$ (identical) messages to $p$ at the same round~$t$.
+Moreover, either all of these $2k$ messages are discarded, or none is. \end{assumption}